sertxudeveloper/Lyra/Lyra Documentation.md

 ```

 ### Lyra
-The `lyra` mode is the most complete one, it provide a role-based access control and a notificatior system built-in.
+The `lyra` mode is the most complete one, it provides role-based access control and a notification system built-in.
 Using this mode the `authorized_users` array will be ignored.

-In addition, this mode adds a new authenticator system, so you should create all the users you want to access Lyra.
+Also, this mode adds a new authenticator system, so you should create all the users you want to access Lyra.

 #### Create new users
 To create new Lyra users you can use the following command: